atuinsh/atuin/docs/docs/index.md

 - zsh
 - bash
 - fish
+- nushell

 ## Community

-Atuin has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)!
-Please do come and say hi 😊
+Atuin has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)

 # Quickstart

+## With the default sync server

 This will sign you up for the default sync server, hosted by me.
 Everything is end-to-end encrypted, so your secrets are safe!

 Read more below for offline-only usage, or for hosting your own server.

 ```